wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-4.&emsp;It has already been said that you believe you cannot control fear because you yourself made fear, and your belief in fear seems to render fear out of your control.
+4. It has already been said that you believe you cannot control fear because you yourself made fear, and your belief in fear seems to render fear out of your control.
 ²Yet any attempt to resolve the error through attempting the mastery of fear is useless.
 3In fact, attempting the master of fear asserts the power of fear by the very assumption that fear need be mastered.
 ⁴The true resolution rests entirely on mastery through love.